 How to apply

-The prerequisite for admission to MaCS is an enrolment in one of the main Master’s programmes at the University of St. Gallen.
 To apply for MaCS, submit your motivation letter and CV by June 30, 2020.
 (Please note the earlier application deadlines for admission to the main Master’s programmes.)

 The programme’s academic director, Prof. Dr. Rolf Wüstenhagen is a director of the Institute for Economy and the Environment (IWÖ-HSG) and has a long-standing experience in energy and climate-related research and teaching.
 An expert advisory board, including faculty from five different schools of the University of St. Gallen and a climate scientist from ETH Zurich, will contribute to teaching the MaCS curriculum and provide an interdisciplinary learning experience.